jnozzi/cocoadev.com/markdown/DOScriptingArchitecture.md

-@protocol General/ComMeBundleIDScripting
+@protocol ComMeBundleIDScripting
 -(void)someMethod; // does something
 @end

-and here's an example of General/FScript accessing and using this object...
+and here's an example of FScript accessing and using this object...

 bundleId :=
-    General/NSConnection rootObjectForConnectionWithRegisteredName:
+    NSConnection rootObjectForConnectionWithRegisteredName:
         @"com.me.bundleId"
         host:nil.
 bundleId someMethod. "performs remote method call..."

-For General/AppleScript-ers there could be tools to take that protocol and parse it into a nice dictionary for them, and allow them to use it kinda like:
+For AppleScript-ers there could be tools to take that protocol and parse it into a nice dictionary for them, and allow them to use it kinda like: